protocol/beyond-bitswap/testbed/README.md

 # P2P File-Sharing Testbed

-*Disclaimer: This is a work in progress, expect the base code to change rapidly and frequently break.
-Post issues and contributions are more than welcome, they are needed.
+*Disclaimer: This is a work in progress, expect the base code to change rapidly and potentially to frequently break.
+Post issues, and contributions are not only welcome but needed.
 Let's drive speed-ups to file-sharing in P2P networks together*

-This testbed offers a set of Testground test cases to test the performance of exchange interfaces over IPFS.
+This testbed offers a set of Testground test cases to evaluate the the performance of different exchange interface implementations over IPFS.
 It is composed by the following parts:
 * [Test Cases](./test): It includes the code for the test cases.
 * [Scripts](./scripts): Set of scripts to easily configure, run, and process your own test.
-* [Benchmarks](./banchmarks): Set of benchmarking scripts that enables the replication of certain tests without the need of additional configuration.
+* [Benchmarks](./scripts/benchmarks): Set of benchmarking scripts that enables the replication of certain tests without the need of additional configuration.

 ### Plans
 * [`ipfs-transfer`](./test/ipfsTransfer.go): Tests the exchange of files over a network of IPFS nodes.
-* [`bitswap-transfer`](./test/transfer.go): Tests the exchange of the files over a network of Bitswap nodes.
+* [`bitswap-transfer`](./test/transfer.go): Tests the exchange of files over a network of Bitswap nodes.
-  - To try compression in libp2p within Bitswap, this test cases includes a `libp2p_compressed` parameter the Bitswap node libp2p host is spawned with compression enabled.
 * [`waves`](./test/waves.go): Tests the request of files by subsequent waves of leechers.
 * [`sparse`](./test/sparse.go): Tests seeders which are not connected directly to seeders.
 Between them there are always a set of passive nodes.